 - The strength of the faculty mentor endorsement.

 - Assessment of student transcript.

 - Potential for successful completion of the project.

 The award is made with the expectation that broad dissemination of the outcome is a high likelihood and that the student will play a significant part in the preparation of the product to be presented.
 It is anticipated that the project will result in a presentation, publication, exhibit, or performance in a forum with greater-than-regional audiences.
-Should a student's work result in a publication, conference presentation, exhibit, recital, etc., support from the URECA program should be acknowledged, and the VPR's office should be notified.
+Should a student's work result in a publication, conference presentation, exhibit, recital, etc., support from the URECA program should be acknowledged, and the Program Manager should be notified.
 URECA scholars will complete a post-experience reflective questionnaire upon completion of the project.

 URECA recipients will also be expected to share their work with the campus audience via a poster presentation at the Summer Research Celebration, the Fall Open House, or Scholars Week.
 Questions about this expectation should be directed to Dr. Jamie Burriss, Program Manager (Jamie.Burriss@mtsu.edu or 615-494-7669).